MauricioBCastro/MauricioBCastro/README.md

 ### Hi there, i'm Mauricio Britto de Castro.
 Welcome to my page!! 👋

-- 🔭 I’m currently working on System Analyst in Impacto Soluções
+- 🔭 I’m currently working on Product Owner in Sistema Info
-- 🌱 I’m currently learning ReactJS/ React Native
+- 🌱 I’m currently learning Python
-- 🤔 I’m looking for help with ReactJS/ React Native
+- 🤔 I’m looking for help with Python
-- 💬 Ask me about everthing!!
+- 💬 Ask me about whatever you like!!
 - 📫 How to reach me: https://www.linkedin.com/in/mauriciobttcastro/

 <div align="center">